Seasonal Affective Disorder and how to help manage it

 The US National Institute of Mental Health defines S.A.D. as: “a type of depression characterized by a recurrent seasonal pattern, with symptoms lasting about 4−5 months out of the year.”

-S.A.D. symptoms go beyond feeling down or stressed about the holidays, and mirror those of depressive disorders—the difference being that they occur at only a specific time of year.
+To be clear, S.A.D. symptoms go beyond feeling down or stressed about the holidays, and mirror those of depressive disorders.
+The difference being that they occur at only a specific time of year, and it is not classified as clinical depression as a result.
+But it’s not just winter blues like many articles discuss.
+It’s a deep and gnawing, exhausting emptiness.

-The most common symptom is a despairing, “empty” and/or anxious mood that is:
+The most common symptom is a despairing, numb, and/or anxious mood that is:

 Additional symptoms of S.A.D. that mirror those of depression can include: